- When is the Museum open?

 - Can I bring my camera?

-We encourage you to take all the photographs that you’d like, but in order to preserve our artifacts, we ask that you turn the flash off.
+We encourage you to take all the photographs that you’d like as long as they are for personal use, but in order to preserve our artifacts, we ask that you turn the flash off.
 All videos and music in the museum are copyrighted, therefore videography is not allowed.
 This also applies during tours of Historic RCA Studio B and Hatch Show Print.

 - Can I take food or drinks into the Museum?

-Like most museums, we do not allow any food or beverages into the galleries.
-Water fountains are located next to the restrooms on each floor.
+Like other museums, we do not allow food or beverages into the galleries.
+We will allow water bottles as long as they are in a sealable container.
+There are also water fountains located next to the restrooms on each floor.

 - Can I check a bag or my coat?